-Strange items abound in Clude: the Moonwyvern.
+Strange items abound in the Moonwyvern.
 Players have a 20% chance to find a hidden item every time they succeed at a DC 25 Search check.
-Possible hidden items
+Possible hidden items include:

-Ring of keys
+Interesting items are

+inn.
+Possible hiding

+places include:

+hidden throughout the
-Dagger with sheath and belt.

-Length of dark waxed cord (masterwork quality), affixed to grappling hook; cord length di2x10 feet

-- Written message (create one or refer to "Found Messages" sidebar) - Set of lockpicks in dark cloth carry-roll with many straps and buckles (for wearing around legs or arms under clothing) - Spell scroll containing a single 1st-level spell of the DM's choice.

-Leather purse or wooden coffer containing 2d8 gp, 3d6 sp, 3d4 cp, plus a key, ring (plain), and a merchant's claim-token.
+- Strange items abound in Dagger with sheath and belt. - Length of dark waxed cord (masterwork quality), affixed to grappling hook; cord length dizxio feet - Written message (create one or refer to "Found Messages" sidebar) - Set of lockpicks in dark cloth carry-roll with many straps and buckles (for wearing around legs or arms under clothing) - Spell scroll containing a single 1st-level spell of the DM's choice. - Leather purse or wooden coffer containing 2d8 gp, 3d6 sp, 3d4 cp, plus a key, ring (plain), and a merchant's claim-token. - Ring of keys - Map to treasure or a meeting-place.
+The map is crude with a simple 'follow the lines' route plus warnings like "fallingblade trap, use pole," "key under sixth skeleton," "third step lifts up, door release lever under it."

-IIDING PLA

-Interesting items are hidden throughout the inn.
-Possible hiding places include:
+The trim above a door slides off to reveal thin hollows inside the door's top.

+Window-sills lift out to reveal storage cavities beneath.
-Hollow chair legs, abovebed canopies, or other pieces of furniture.

-Floorboards pull up to reveal storage below.
+- Hollow chair legs, abovebed canopies, or other pieces of furniture. - Floorboards pull up to reveal storage below.